-You should be able to have a shower or bath 24 hours after your operation.
-When you first take a shower or bath, it is a good idea for someone to be at home with you to help you if you feel faint or dizzy.
-Don’t worry about getting your scars wet – just ensure that you pat them dry with clean disposable tissues or let them dry in the air.
+You should be able to have a shower the day after your operation.
+Don’t worry about getting your scar wet – just ensure that you pat it dry with clean disposable tissues or let it dry in the air.
 Keeping scars clean and dry helps healing.

 Formation of blood clots – how to reduce the risk

 There is a small risk of blood clots forming in the veins in your legs and pelvis (deep vein thrombosis) after any operation.
 These clots can travel to the lungs (pulmonary embolism) which could be serious.
 You can reduce the risk of clots by:

 - being as mobile as you can as early as you can after your operation

 - doing exercises when you are resting, for example:

 - pump each foot up and down briskly for 30 seconds by moving your ankle